qpdf/qpdf/manual/design.rst

 In the 10.6 manual, this section represents a plan and is subject to change.
 However, it has been tested in practice using a version of the qpdf 11 ``PointerHolder`` on a branch, so it is likely to be accurate.
-In the meantime, think of this is a preview.
+In the meantime, think of this as a preview.

 First, make sure you have done the steps in the 10.6 section.
 (Note: once qpdf 11 comes out, the goal is to not have to migrate to 10.6